gabrielelana/hangman-http-kata/take-001-explore-server-protocol/README.md

 Content-Length: 291
     Connection: keep-alive
 ```
 Success!
 We are in!
-I think...
+I think…

 # Step-05